What Kind Of Problems Can A DWI Convict Face?

 If you are in an accident involving a DWI, you are facing serious jail time.
 You could be going to jail for months, if not longer, especially if there is a fatality involved.
 Say you are the victim of a car accident, but you were driving while intoxicated.
 You are not permitted to sue that person if you were driving while intoxicated.

 What Immigration-Related Consequences Can One Face Because Of A DWI Conviction?

 There is a high likelihood of deportation.
-I have had clients who have plead guilty with another attorney, only to then find out that they could be deported.
-They contact my office and we have to reopen and relitigate the case, in hopes that we are able to receive a more favorable outcome in order to avoid deportation.
+I have had clients who had to plead guilty with another attorney, only to then find out that they could be deported.
+They contacted my office, and we have to reopen and relitigate the case, in hopes that we are able to receive a more favorable outcome in order to avoid deportation.

 What Consequences Can CDL Holders Face For A DWI Conviction?

 I cannot think of a profession where a DWI can have a more important impact.
-For a first offense DWI conviction, as a CDL license holder, you will lose your license and CDL for one year.
+For a first-offense DWI conviction, as a CDL holder, you will lose your license and CDL for one year.
 For a second offense, you will lose your eligibility to hold a CDL nationwide for life.
 You will never drive professionally again after a second DWI conviction.

 Can A DWI Conviction Have Firearm-Related Consequences?

 It is something that could be taken into account in your application for a firearms permit.
 In New Jersey, we do not generally have carry permits.
 We are dealing mostly with permits for the home.
 You are going to have a police chief who is going to look at your record and see if there is anything on there where he thinks you should not have a gun.
 A DWI is something that could impact that decision.